 Use apps to track hours worked

-Time tracking apps Toggl and Harvest show you how much time you spend on specific tasks.
 Meanwhile, setting a timer on Google or Alexa helps you break down your day into focus sessions with healthy breaks in between.

-Use technology to improve physical health
+Use software to improve physical health

 Use technology to limit internet use